U-Cast: A Surprisingly Simple and Efficient Frontier Probabilistic AI Weather Forecaster: Conclusion

 \section{Conclusion}

 U-Cast provides an existence proof that frontier probabilistic weather forecasting can be achieved with standard deep learning components---a U-Net, Dropout, and a two-stage curriculum effectively optimized with Muon---at a fraction of the cost of current SOTA systems.
 We do not claim that domain-specific design is obsolete: our success still relies on a domain-aware objective (CRPS), and our analysis of polar artifacts highlights regimes where geometric inductive biases remain valuable.
-Rather, we advocate for a \emph{complexity-by-necessity} approach: start with efficient, simple methods and incorporate specialized components only where they demonstrably add value. \paragraph{Limitations and future work.} Our approach is not without limitations.
+Rather, we advocate for a \emph{complexity-by-necessity} approach: start with efficient, simple methods and incorporate specialized components only where they demonstrably add value.

+\paragraph{Limitations and future work.} Our approach is not without limitations.
 First, our power spectra and qualitative analyses reveal systematic artifacts (Appendix~\ref{sec:spectra} \& \ref{sec:viz}), likely stemming from our minimalist treatment of the sphere.
 This suggests that while geometric priors may be redundant for aggregate global forecasting skill, they remain valuable for topological edge cases, which could be addressed by operating the U-Net on a more suitable grid~\cite{esteves2023sphericalcnn,karlbauer2024healpix}.
-Second, our model often exhibits slight under-dispersion, and rollouts beyond the medium range ($>$20 days) can become unstable.
-The instability likely stems from the absence of autoregressive training, which prior work uses to stabilize long rollouts; extending the curriculum with an autoregressive fine-tuning stage is a natural next step.
+Second, our model often exhibits slight under-dispersion, and rollouts beyond the medium range ($>$20 days) become unstable.
+The instability might stem from the absence of autoregressive training, which prior work uses to improve long rollouts; extending the curriculum with an autoregressive fine-tuning stage is a natural next step.
 The remaining under-dispersion could be further reduced via initial-condition perturbations~\cite{leutbecher2008ensemble}.
-Importantly, with sufficient compute, \ours\ could be scaled and fine-tuned to the native $0.25^\circ$ resolution of ERA5.
+Importantly, with sufficient compute, \ours\ could be scaled and fine-tuned to higher $0.25^\circ$ resolution.